armaaar/M3SaaS/README.md

 - Create a new directory called `unique_module_name` under [`modules`](https://github.com/armaaar/M3SaaS/tree/master/modules) directory
 - Create a new directory for each version of the module.
 Add directory `v1` in your newly created module directory.
 More on [module versionning](#modules-versionning) later
 - Create a root module file called `unique_module_name.module.php` inside each version directory.
-This file will be included for each tanent subscribed to this version of the module
+This file will be included for each tenant subscribed to this version of the module

 ### Modules versionning